Alex Ferguson is a master of the post-match interview, but you have to wonder if he has maybe overstepped the mark this time.

 The big question has been, in Britain at least, whether the positive vibes created by the buzz of athletes giving their all for victory will survive now that the focus has returned to a group whose behaviors have generally been decidedly more questionable.

 An Olympian who trips at the last hurdle is usually applauded for having a go, but spoilt millionaires whose off-field indiscretions are regularly reported in the tabloid press don’t get much sympathy when they writhe around on the pitch trying to con match officials.
-Read the rest of this entry »
+FULL POST

 So Carlos Tevez has come crawling back to England, offering apologies to his club Manchester City.